 During these stages, the team worked on a traffic filtering Android application that would act as a VPN service and filter traffic in standalone mobile browsers.

-The second task was focused on building an MDM solution for managing the traffic of third-party applications with internet access and became the fourth stage of this project.
+The second task was focused on how to make MDM for managing the traffic of third-party applications with internet access and became the fourth stage of this project.

 After each stage, the client evaluated the results and defined the scope for the next stage.